ozyurtf/cpu-scheduler/README.md

 Real time systems are used when we want to provide predictable and timely responses with strict timing constraints.
 That's why the deadlines are important to take into account when we use a scheduling algorithm.

+It doesn't mean that it has to be fast.
+It just means there has to be deadlines.
+In chemcial operations, for example, the real time could mean minutes,hours,days,etc. to initiate something.

 ## Measures of the Scheduling Algorithms

 **Turnaround Time**: The length of time from the process creation to process termination.
 In other words, this measures how long it took for the process to be completed.

 It is a good metric to use in batch systems because the goal of the batch systems is to minimize the average turnaround time for all processes/threads.
 The lower turnaround time means that the less time it took for the processes to be completed on average.

 **Throughput**: The rate of processes/threads that are completed per unit of time.
 The higher throughput means the higer number of processes/threads are completed in a specified time frame.
+A scheduling algorithm that tries to macimize throughput may not necessarily minimize turnaround time.
+For example, given a mix of short jobs and long jobs, a scheduler that always ran short jobs and never ran long jobs might achieve great throughput but at the expense of bad turnaround time for the long jobs.
+If short jobs keep arriving at a steady rate, the long jobs might never run.
+And this makes the average turnaround time infinite while achieving high throughput.

 **Response Time**: The time between the user's request and the system's response to the user's request.
 As we might guess, the goal of the interactive systems is to reduce the average response time to minimize the response time experienced by the users.